openstack-archive/gluon/doc/source/usage.rst

 have already installed ``etcd`` and **Gluon Plugin**, and started **Proton Server**.
 If not, please refer to [1]_.

+Advanced users may also want to enable RBAC feature in Gluon.
+Please refer to "Gluon Authentication and Authorization" [2]_ for the basic concept, and how to configure and enable RBAC in Gluon.
+The setup steps are also described in [1]_.

+This User Guide provides CLI examples.
+The RESTful API is specified in "Gluon API Specification" [3]_.
+If RBAC is enabled, you need to make sure that "X-Auth-Token: <auth-token>" header is always added in your RESTful HTTP request.

 Getting Help
 ------------